ovh/docs/pages/web/hosting/multisites_activating_application_firewall/guide.en-gb.md

 ## Instructions

 Log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB) and switch to `Web Cloud`{.action}.
-Click `Hosting Plans`{.action} in the services bar on the left-hand side and select the plan concerned.
+Click `Hosting plans`{.action} in the services bar on the left-hand side and select the plan concerned.

 ### Activating the application firewall in PHP configuration